bennitampz/Cryptographics-Challenge-Problems/README.md

 # Cryptographics-Challenge-Problems

-This repository contains a User Registration and Authentication System implemented in Go.
+This repository contains a User Registration and Authentication System with salted hash implemented in Go.
 It allows users to register with a username and password and authenticate themselves later.
 The application uses SQLite as the database and Argon2 for password hashing, providing a secure and straightforward web interface.

 ## Table of Contents
 - [Overview](#overview)